LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 2. In the same study, the TLG shells may differ at different stages, but not too much.
 3. Basically, when doing TLGs, there are mainly several parts: i) prepare the title and table settings; ii) prepare your data (this part usually takes the longest time); iii) Generate titles and footnotes; iv) Generate reports (usually takes much time preparing the required format).
 These four should be quite standard in every study, but not absolutely.

+## _20210809_

+Okay, now I got another 5 listings to do, but without examples, which means I have to find the corresponding variables to create the listings by myself.
+And this is THE PROBLEM.
+Because I haven't create any ADaM datasets, I don't know which one I should use actually.
+Anyway, cheers.

+So far so good.
+Except that I have to look through the variable list in the ADaM dataset.
+One problem is I don't know how to remove the `WARNING` when creating report for a null dataset.